superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 **START Adult Triage Method** [4]
 During times of disaster, good ethical decisions and considerations are often compromised.
 However, the START Method can better the decision-making for individuals in these situations.
 The Drone’s Triage system considers the START Method, thus influencing the design and selection of each subsystem to easily navigate the START Method for better and more ethical  life-saving decisions.
 [](https://www.google.com/url?sa=i&url=https%3A%2F%2Fchemm.hhs.gov%2Fstartadult.htm&psig=AOvVaw0y8xkEmUV6EMQKV7fnoMyg&ust=1729839169189000&source=images&cd=vfe&opi=89978449&ved=0CBQQjRxqFwoTCLDd8Ju3pokDFQAAAAAdAAAAABAE)![image](https://github.com/user-attachments/assets/3f9fa7fc-3093-4bae-8b61-276a595ef9d1)
-These specifications were influenced greatly by the method above.
-1. The system shall obtain the presence of a heartbeat and its frequency. (range 0.45 to 2.92Hz).
-2. The system shall obtain the breathing rate and frequency (range 0.13 to 1 Hz).
-3. The system shall give vocal commands using the speaker and listen for responses to evaluate the cognitive ability of a victim.
-4. The system shall display triage results and vitals wirelessly.

 ### **Standards**
 #### WI-FI Standard